-The Project was studied with a kV connection to -043.
-This is a grounded-wye feeder operating at kV.
-The Project must have a grounded-wye transformer connection on the IPC side, as well as a wye connection on the Project side of the transformer.
+The Project was studied with a connection to bus.
+This is a grounded-wye bus operating at grounded-wye transformer connection on the IPC side, as well as a delta connection on the Project side of the transformer.

 Refer to Appendix A, Section 3, for additional grounding requirements.